Sophyia7/Sophyia7/README.md

 # Hello there! 👋 👩🏽‍💻

-I'm Sophia, a self-taught backend engineer and technical writer from Africa/Nigeria.
+I'm Sophyia, a backend engineer and technical writer from Africa/Nigeria.
 I find immense joy in transforming abstract ideas into robust backend systems.
-With over 3 years of hands-on experience in crafting and implementing software solutions that amplify end-user experiences, I've honed my skills in Python-based backend development and technical documentation.
+With over 3 years of hands-on experience in implementing software solutions that amplify end-user experiences, I've honed my skills in Python-based backend development and technical documentation.
+Currently, I am exploring Gen AI and building projects as I learn.

-My journey in technology has been shaped by three pillars: Logic, Communication, and Teamwork.
+My tech journey has been shaped by Logic, Communication, and Teamwork.
 These strengths have been instrumental in navigating the dynamic landscapes of backend engineering and community advocacy.

 Here are a few things that light up my tech-centric world: